matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 <hr />

-<em>English version</em>
+_English version_

 ## Interview with vegan activist Inbar Schütte-Perez

 ### "We need to be massive, if we want our impact to be massive"

-<strong>Inbar Schütte-Perez is very well-known in the vegan community of
+**Inbar Schütte-Perez is very well-known in the vegan community of Hamburg.
-Hamburg.
 Among many other events, the vegan activist was the founder and organiser of Anonymous For The Voiceless Hamburg, and organised the so-called "cubes of truth".
 Recently she has a new project.
-In my interview I talked to her about it - among some other things.</strong>
+In my interview I talked to her about it - among some other things.**

-<strong>Anne:</strong> Hello Inbar!
-Thank you very much for taking the time for
+**Anne:** Hello Inbar!
+Thank you very much for taking the time for this interview!
-this interview!
 How are you doing?
 You have quite a lot to do: Job, family and your activism.
 How does your day look like today?

-<strong>Inbar:</strong> Hey Anne, thanks for the opportunity!
-I never thought
-someone would interview me about my activism and this is already the second time I am doing it!
+**Inbar:** Hey Anne, thanks for the opportunity!
+I never thought someone would interview me about my activism and this is already the second time I am doing it!

 My day consists of taking care of two super active, cute, funny, and handful little kids of five and a half and three years.